-The channel sampling program makes a very strong case for a drill program to be initiated on the Deep Fox prospect, and Search expects to complete a small drill program in 2017, subject to financing.
+The channel sampling program makes a very strong case for a drill program to be initiated on the Deep Fox prospect, and Search expects to complete a small drill program in 2017.
+Search expects to complete a 2,000m drill program in 2017 subject to available financing.